 - When resources are created the first time, the provisioner inside

-runs - Sequential plan/apply will trigger another execution of the provisioner only when the private IP of the instance (aws_instance.webserver.private_ip) changes because that will trigger
+terraform_dataruns - Sequential plan/apply will trigger another execution of the provisioner only when the private IP of the instance (aws_instance.webserver.private_ip) changes because that will trigger

-recreation.
+terraform_datarecreation.
 At the same time, no changes to the internal IP mean no provisioner execution.

 With its ability to store and use values for lifecycle triggers and provisioners, terraform_data is a powerful tool that can enhance your Terraform configuration.
+It works identically in both Terraform and OpenTofu.

 Although the null provider still has its place in the Terraform ecosystem, terraform_data is its evolution, and its integration as a feature is certainly something to be excited about.